 At Indoindians, we have attempted to simplify sari draping with simple, to the point and easy to follow DIY Saree draping videos and tips..

-By following these directions anybody can tie the sari with ease, and you can learn how to drape not one or two styles but all of the ten most popular forms of Saree draping styles.
+By following these directions anybody can tie the sari with ease, and you can learn how to drape not one or two styles but all of the seven most popular forms of Saree draping styles.

 Basic Saree Draping Style